87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 - Each of them has their own pros and cons, but considering random forest we can capture important features as well

+## Prophet Model
+In the  prophet Model, the "Holiday" feature is used to capture the impact of holidays or significant events on the time series data.
+It helps Prophet to model and account for the seasonal effects that holidays may have on the target variable.